How to Make Money from Blogging

 This is by far the most frequent question I get asked.
 (Well, actually, no it isn’t: “Do redheads have souls?” is the most frequent question I get asked.
 But the less said about that, the better…).
 Most people understand WHAT I do – I post photos of shoes, dresses, and sometimes myself on the Internet every day.
 They just don’t understand how I can possibly be getting paid for it.
 Which is fair enough, really: I mean, it’s a kinda weird thing to be getting paid for, isn’t it?
 If I were to go back in time and tell my younger self, “Amber, one day there will be a thing called the Internet, and you will get paid to put pictures of shoes on it,” my younger self would be AMAZED.
 Not least because she totally expected she would grow up to be a famous showjumper, and be in the Olympics and stuff.
 It’s funny how things work out, isn’t it?

 On the other hand, though, it’s actually not THAT strange, when you really think about it.
 I mean, a blog is just another form of media, like a newspaper, or magazine, or TV show.
 And if you can create something – ANYTHING, really – that enough people want to look at every day, then there’s going to be some way to make money out of it.
 If enough people look at your blog, then there are actually lots of different ways you can make money blogging.
-I do it by charging for advertising space on the sites: basically, the more popular a site is, the more people are willing to pay to have their advert displayed on it, and there are lots of different types of adverts you can use, which I’ll talk about some other time.
-Or, you know, maybe I won’t.
+I do it by charging for advertising space on the sites: basically, the more popular a site is, the more people are willing to pay to have their advert displayed on it, and there are lots of different types of adverts you can use.
+I wrote a post on the specific ways I make money from blogging here, and I’ve also written more in-depth articles on affiliate links and sponsored posts: plus, you’ll find tons more information in my book, My Blogging Secrets, which is available from Amazon.

 What should you write about?